khongcodes/khong-rpg-dice-tables/NOTES-DEV.md

 READ UP ON useEffect dependencies - the useEffect hook on SubtableGroupComponent needs to be optimized; it was built on loose understanding of how the hook works

+Make it so selectedTable is stored in State/read from state - navigating off / to /about resets the selectedTable in the select element

 //////////////////////////////////////////////////////////////////
 09/29 03:34 PM